MichalLytek/type-graphql/docs/validation.md

 The standard way to ensure that inputs and arguments are correct, such as an `email` field that really contains a proper e-mail address, is to use [custom scalars](https://github.com/MichalLytek/type-graphql/blob/master/docs/scalars.md) e.g. `GraphQLEmail` from [`graphql-custom-types`](https://github.com/stylesuxx/graphql-custom-types).
 However, creating scalars for all single cases of data types (credit card number, base64, IP, URL) might be cumbersome.

-That's why TypeGraphQL has built-in support for argument and input validation by using the [`class-validator`](https://github.com/typestack/class-validator) library!
-We can use the awesomeness of decorators to easily declare the requirements for incoming data (e.g. a number is in the range 0-255 or a password that is longer than 8 characters).
+That's why TypeGraphQL has built-in support for argument and input validation.
+By default, we can use the [`class-validator`](https://github.com/typestack/class-validator) library and easily declare the requirements for incoming data (e.g. a number is in the range 0-255 or a password that is longer than 8 characters) thanks to the awesomeness of decorators.

+We can also use other libraries or our own custom solution, as described in [custom validators](#custom-validators) section.

+## `class-validator`

-## How to use
+### How to use

 First we decorate the input/arguments class with the appropriate decorators from `class-validator`.
 So we take this:

 ```typescript
 @InputType()